pythonspeed/filprofiler/docs/src/fil4prod/reliable.md

 ## Dependency due diligence

 In selecting libraries to depend on, I try to pick reasonable dependencies; for example, all other things being equal, a library with a large user base is likely better than a library almost no one uses.
-But there are also some automated tests, in particular using [Rust's advisory database](https://rustsec.org/) to ensure no dependencies have security advisories, soundness issues, or are unmaintained.
+But there are also some automated tests, in particular using [Rust's advisory database](https://rustsec.org/) to ensure no dependencies have known security advisories, soundness issues, or are unmaintained.

 ## Next steps, a partial list